forestryio/website/hugo/content/resources/blog/gigaom-covers-our--8m-series-b-round.md

 +++
-author = "Lucas Piazza, Director of Marketing" blurb = "Google Ventures just invested in a competitor to AdSense by&nbsp;leading an $8-million financing round&nbsp;in a New York-based mobile advertising startup called YieldMo" category = "updates" cover = "/_images/portraits/3_logan.jpg" date = "2013-12-06T11:51:37-05:00"
+author = "Lucas Piazza, Director of Marketing" blurb = "Google Ventures just invested in a competitor to AdSense by leading an $8-million financing round in a New York-based mobile advertising startup called YieldMo" category = "updates" cover = "/_images/portraits/3_logan.jpg" date = "2013-12-06T11:51:37-05:00"